BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   challenges to have lower target numbers.
 Total fail!
 - `guaranteed_badasses.txt` - A few little attempts to increase the number of Badasses.
 Didn't do the trick, alas.
-- `eridian_unlocks.txt` - A work-in-progress; the main dir contains what I've got working so far (which is just the Resonator unlock).
+- `eridian_unlocks_full.txt` - A work-in-progress; the non-`full` version
+  contains what I've got working so far (which is just the Resonator unlock).
   This has the start of Analyzer/Translator too, though it acts a bit weird.
 - `torgue_full_auto.txt` - Tried to set Torgue ARs to full auto, but this didn't seem to do the trick (the version getting checked in actually tried to give them a 5-burst count).